 The ROU asset is subsequently measured at cost less any accumulated depreciation, accumulated impairment loss and, if applicable, adjusted for any remeasurement of lease liabilities.
-The policy of recognition and measurement of impairment losses is in accordance with Note 3(n)(i) to the financial statements on impairment of non-financial assets.
+The policy of recognition and measurement of impairment losses is in accordance with Note 3(n)(i).